Watershed Management - Overview

 Build Local Partnerships

 Watershed planning should also identify and include the partners, or "stakeholders," in the watershed.
 Development of local partnerships can also lead to greater awareness and support from the general public.
 Once individuals become aware of and interested in their watershed, they often become more involved in decision-making as well as hands-on protection and restoration efforts.
-Through such involvement, watershed management builds a sense of community, helps reduce conflicts, increases commitment to the actions necessary to meet environmental goals, and ultimately, improves the likelihood of success for the watershed management plan.
+Through such involvement, watershed management builds a sense of community, helps reduce conflicts, increases commitment to the actions necessary to meet environmental goals, and ultimately, improves the likelihood of success for the watershed based plan.

 Local partnerships can include: